PhoneShop: Jerwayne

-Javone Prince A Sales Executive at PhoneShop Sutton branch.
-Jerwayne perceives himself to be a highly successful salesman and irresistible ladies' man, and often boasts of his supposed success with women.
+Jerwayne (portrayed by Javone Prince) is a Sales Executive at PhoneShop Sutton branch.
+Jerwayne believes himself to be a highly successful salesman and irresistible ladies' man, and often boasts of his supposed success with women.
 In reality, he is a low level employee who despite being a grown adult, still lives with his mother.
 He drives an Audi TT with numerous mechanical faults, and it is revealed that he paid "£3,000 for a £30,000 car."
 Jerwayne is Ashley's best friend as well as close co-worker, and the pair frequently egg each other on in foolish or unrealistic schemes and escapades.
 Jerwayne has an ongoing romantic interest in Janine, which is highlighted when Janine falls for a seemingly suave and successful Scotsman, provoking a jealous reaction from Jerwayne who vows to disrupt the relationship (which he eventually does with Ashley's help).
 Jerwayne speaks in a loud, Jamaican English dialect, is of British Caribbean extraction and uses a great deal of profanity and street slang in his speech.
 It is suggested that Jerwayne does have some ability as a salesman; Razz Prince invites him to interview for the mythical "Elite Selling Crew," an offer Jerwayne rejects because it would mean competing for the position against his best friend Ashley.

 Ashley

-Andrew Brooke A Sales Executive at PhoneShop Sutton branch.
+Ashley (portrayed by Andrew Brooke) is a Sales Executive at PhoneShop Sutton branch.
 Ashley is the slightly more mature one of the Jerwayne / Ashley duo, but shares his colleague's vanity and inflated ego.
 Ashley is shown to be relatively successful with women, at least in terms of getting dates.
 He believes that expressing an appreciation of the work of the actor Jude Law is a failsafe method of seduction.
 However, the dates he does go on inevitably end badly; on one occasion he dates an aggressively deranged female soldier who quickly terrifies him into running away.
 On another, a seemingly beautiful and refined air hostess dampens his ardour through her loutish behaviour during their date.
 Ashley is extremely sensitive about his growing bald patch and expresses fears that he is becoming unattractive to younger women because of it.
 Like Jerwayne, Ashley often speaks in a Jamaican English accent, incongruous to his White British heritage and littered with frequent profanity.
 Ashley is shown in glimpses to be skilled with and appreciative of language; he describes poems he has accidentally received from male British Army soldiers stationed in Afghanistan as "elegantly structured" and often uses thoughtful and advanced vocabulary, albeit punctuated with slang and swear words.
 It is suggested that Ashley does have some ability as a salesman; Razz Prince invites him to interview for the mythical "Elite Selling Crew," an offer Ashley rejects because it would mean competing for the position against his best friend Jerwayne.